 In other words, goal-setting should be enhanced in students even at a young age.
 They should know that the value of real learning is most celebrated when it is achieved by working hard.

-Before the students receive their awards and recognition, they persevere a lot by studying hard, preparing the assignments, passing examinations, and complying with requirements.
+Before the students receive their awards and recognition, they persevere a lot by studying hard, preparing for the assignments, passing examinations, and complying with requirements.
 All these acts require fervor of effort and enthusiasm.

 The beginning of the new school year should be a good start for them to focus on their studies and to exhibit a can-do attitude.
 When challenges come their way, teachers and parents should be their strongholds for strength and inspiration.